The Memorial (2019)

 Photographic installation (Print on ceramics) | 20L x 15W cm

-During the Japanese Occupation period, the Imperial Japanese Army built monuments and shrines across all occupied areas and colonies, as a commemoration of their loss in warfare and also to demonstrate the power of Imperialism.
-A “Japanese War Memorial” was built on the mountain on Hong Kong Island, remains of dead Japanese soldiers, including the notorious Kamikaze Bombers, were stored in the memorial.
+During the Japanese occupation, the Imperial Japanese Army constructed monuments and shrines across its occupied territories and colonies—both to commemorate wartime losses and to assert imperial power.
+One such structure, a Japanese War Memorial, was built atop a mountain on Hong Kong Island, where the remains of Japanese soldiers, including the notorious Kamikaze bombers, were enshrined.